 Make good first impressions

 If all you’re planning to do is put up your listing with an address, phone number and a bad photo of the living room, you won’t attract any Millennial renters.
 They won’t bother visiting a property like this and why should they?
-Millennials are very tech-savvy and they use technology to make their lives easier.
+Millennials are very tech-savvy and they use technology to find a perfect house for rent and make their lives easier.
 So, first impressions today are made online, not during visits.
 Your listing needs to be attractive and convenient, with plenty of photos, side-info, and maps in order to attract renters.

 Location and parking